 - rolling hill country, covering two-thirds of the region

 The region was originally mainly forest, some of which was burnt by Māori.
-European settlers cleared most of the remaining bush, but there is still one large area in Whanganui National Park.
+European settlers cleared most of the remaining bush, but one large area remains in Whanganui National Park.

 Tribes in the region include: